MicrosoftDocs/azure-reference-other/studio-module-reference/import-count-table.md

 6. Run the experiment.

-     When complete, right-click the output of the  **Import Count Table** module, select **Save as Transform**, and type a name for the transformation.
+7. When complete, right-click the output of the  **Import Count Table** module, select **Save as Transform**, and type a name for the transformation.
 When you do this, the merged count tables and any featurization parameters you might have applied are saved in a format that can be applied to a new dataset.

     For more information about how to apply a counting transformation to dataset to use in building a model, see these topics:

 ## Examples

-Explore examples of count-based featurization using these sample experiments in the [Cortana Intelligence Gallery](https://gallery.cortanaintelligence.com/):
+Explore examples of count-based featurization using these sample experiments in the [Azure AI Gallery](https://gallery.cortanaintelligence.com/):

 -   The [flight delay prediction](http://go.microsoft.com/fwlink/?LinkId=525277) sample shows how count-based featurization can be useful in a very large dataset.
 - [Learning with Counts: Multiclass classification with NYC taxi data](https://gallery.cortanaintelligence.com/Experiment/Learning-with-Counts-Multiclass-classification-with-NYC-taxi-data-2) demonstrates the use of count-based features in a multiclass prediction task.